Strubeconometric/GenderDevaluation/README.md

 6. follow the instructions in the R script and run the code
 7. check the output folder for regression tables in word format

-In this project the Gender/Goldin's devaluation theory is tested with German Economic Sector Panel Data from 2007 to 2020.

-This projected was created for a term paper at University of Duisburg-Essen to ensure scientific transparency criteria.